Evobolics/EvoAssembly/README.md

 ## Known Issues / To-Do List

 * calli instruction not implemented yet
-* unsafe code not tested yet, though pointers types should be supported.
+* unsafe code not tested, though pointers types should be supported.
-* no p-invoke support yet
+* no p-invoke support
 * assembly and module attributes not supported
 * modifiers not supported
-* structs possibly not marked with the correct size

 ## Limitations

 * It is not possible to create some recursively defined types, nor is it possible to create some nested type relationships, due to .NET runtime emit API limitations.

-*Last Updated:* August 8th, 2018
+*Last Updated:* August 13th, 2018